 These scams often claim that an MTCN or confirmation code is needed before he can withdraw your money—this is FALSE, once you've wired money, it is GONE.

-Common countries currently include: Nigeria, Romania, United Kingdom, Ukraine, Spain, Italy, Netherlands—but could be anywhere.
+Common countries currently include: Nigeria, Romania, the United Kingdom, Ukraine, Spain, Italy, Netherlands—but could be anywhere.

-An apartment listing may be local, but landlord/owner is "travelling" or "relocating" and needs you to wire money to them abroad.
+An apartment listing may be local, but the landlord/owner is "traveling" or "relocating" and needs you to wire money to them abroad.